Diagnostics

 RAM logs

-The RAM logs tab displays the most recent entries in the switch's RAM logs.
-The content of the RAM log is deleted when the switch powers off or restarts.
+The RAM logs tab shows the most recent entries in the switch's RAM logs.
+The content of the RAM log is deleted when the switch is powered off or restarted.

 Click Download to download the RAM logs.